alinex/node-alinex/src/doc/git.md

 Moving repository
 -------------------------------------------------

-First you have to fetach all remote branches:
+First you have to fetch all remote branches:

     git fetch origin